uguraka/MultiplexPrimerBlast/README.md

 ## Overview

-Designing primers for multiplex PCR—where multiple primer pairs amplify several target sequences simultaneously in a single reaction tube—is a complex challenge.
-While tools exist to design highly specific single primer pairs, combining multiple pairs drastically increases the risk of **cross-reactivity** against the reference genome.
+Designing primers for multiplex PCR is a complex challenge.
+While tools exist (like Primer3 or NCBI Primer-BLAST) to design highly specific single primer pairs, combining multiple pairs drastically increases the risk of **cross-reactivity** against the reference genome.

 When multiplexing, a forward primer from one pair might inadvertently interact with a reverse primer from an entirely different pair, forming **unwanted amplicons**.
 These unintended products consume PCR reagents, reduce amplification efficiency, and can produce spurious bands or false positives.